tnaia/octo-rattle/README.md

 - Features
   - [ ] allow references to chunks from the text
-  - [ ] chunk cross-references
+  - [x] chunk cross-references
+  - [x] basic weave (assumes input is [GFM](https://help.github.com/articles/about-writing-and-formatting-on-github/) outputs markdown plus some html tags)
-  - [ ] variable cross-references (see next item)
+  - [x] weave: dumb word index (see next item)
-  - [ ] Language weaving backend (incorporate markdown parser, be smart about which language is used)
+  - [x] process fenced blocks having a language spec on the open-fence line (not default action, but controllable by command line option)
   - [ ] identify first appearance of word/identifier
+  - [ ] better weaving backend (incorporate markdown parser, be smart about which language is used)
   - [ ] section-awareness (e.g: table of contents word index also over code in text sections
+  - [ ] option to set language for all fenced blocks

 - Warnings
   - [ ] chunk without name
   - [ ] file ends before code chunk does
   - [ ] circular chunk dependencies
+  - [x] generate a file for each root chunk
-  - [ ] multiple root files are found (only generate multiple output files if a flag is set)
+  - [x] if multiple root files are found, only generate multiple output files if a flag is set)
   - [ ] warn if distinct blocks of same code chunk have different languages
 - Flags/arguments
-  - [ ] generate a file for each root chunk/ no output if more than one root
-  - [ ] flag for dry-run (just warnigs, no output)
+  - [ ] flag for dry-run (just warnings, no output)
   - [ ] generate file with expansion of given chunk (let user specify filename)
 - weave
-  - [ ] optionally specify language for all fenced blocks

 ## Nice to have

-- [ ] changefiles?
+- [x] changefile!

 ## Known bugs